-The cause of making the statement that I did in reference to the Indians in the Yakama being considered hostile was from a misunderstanding by which I had understood that Col. Wright considered all the Indians in Yakama as such and under the direction of the military.
+The cause of making the statement that I did in reference to the Indians in the Yakama being considered hostile was from a misunderstanding by which I had understood that col. Wright considered all the Indians in Yakama as such and under the direction of the military.
 Shortly after I learned that Col. Wright had reference to a few particular bands.
-I did not correct the mistake with Mr. Geer for the reason that Idid not think he would have any occasion to exhibit the letter.
+I did not correct the mistake with Mr. Geer for the reason that Idid not think he would have a y occasion to exhibit the letter.

-As regards Mr. Conner would state that he made a verbal application tome about the first of last May for a license to trade with the Indians in he made an application to Col. Tennison and got a permit to trade after filing his bond etc. Col. Dennision and write and give the particulars.
+As regards Mr. Donner I would state that he made a verbal application tome about the first of last May for a license to trade with the Indians in

-I informed him that I was not authorized to grant such a license and refered him to Col. Tennison as being the only agent in the vicinity having the authority.
+I informed him that I was not authorized to grant such a license and referred him to Col. Pennison as being the only agent in the vicinity having the authority.